- A physical CodeMeter dongle connected to the NLS machine.

 - AccessData License Manager should be installed in order to manage licenses on the network dongle.

 - Network dongles can hold up to 120 licenses.
 Each License has a capacity to hold 120 sub licenses.

-- A web interface to view and revoke licenses all licenses is accessible at http://<ServerName>:5555
+- A web interface to view and revoke licenses all licenses are accessible at http://<ServerName>:5555

 - Some versions of windows may not find a local NLS server when the DNS hostname of the server is provided.
 In those cases, it is recommended to use a static IP address.

 - When using the NLS across domains, users must have permissions to access resources on both domains (either by dual-domain membership or cross-domain trust).

 - When running NLS on Windows Server 2008, Terminal Services must be installed and accepting connections.
 If Terminal Services is not configured it will not open the port and share out the licenses correctly.